Updated June 2021

 - Imposing arbitrary rules based on tenant behavior that doesn’t violate the lease agreement

 Landlords can implement rule changes when a tenant’s lease agreement expires.
-In other words, landlords should notify the tenant of the upcoming change well before it’s time to renew the lease agreement so the tenant will know of the change before signing the new lease.
+In other words, landlords should notify the tenant of the upcoming change well before it’s time to renew the lease so the tenant will know of the change before signing the new agreement.

 Rules can also be established for new, incoming applicants that can choose to abide by them when signing the lease agreement.